 - Treatment.
 Depending on the type of nerve damage, a variety of treatment options are used, often in combination.
 Your doctors will work with you to identify a plan that meets your specific needs.

 - Surgical options.
-For neuralgia (nerve pain) accompanying neuropathy or carpal tunnel that is not relieved by the medical options above, your doctor may refer you to a surgeon at Rush.
+For neuralgia (nerve pain) accompanying neuropathy or carpal tunnel that is not relieved by the medical options above, your doctor may refer you to an interventional pain medicine physician or neurosurgeon at Rush.
+Pain originating from the damaged nerves can be treated with the use of nerve stimulators, which can be performed as an outpatient basis.

 Why choose Rush for neuropathy care